|Block Island Bike Tour Routes|

 Lakeside Drive to Old Harbor

-If you're not interested in riding the entire Big Southern Loop, continue north along Lakeside Drive, Center Road and Old Town Road back to Old Harbor, making your trip a 6-mile (10-km) loop in 40 to 50 minutes.
+If you're not interested in riding the entire Big Southern Loop, continue north along Lakeside Drive, Center Road and Old Town Road back to Old Harbor, making your trip a 6-mile (10-km) loop in about an hour.

 West Side Loop

-To continue on the Big Southern Loop, follow Cooneymus Road west and turn right (north) on West Side Road.
+To ride more, from Lakeside Drive turn left (west) at Cooneymus Road, then right (north) on West Side Road.
 (Cooneymus Road continues straight west to Cooneymus Beach.)

 —by Tom Brosnahan